 When your air conditioner acts up, figuring out where the problem is coming from can feel like detective work.
 Your AC system has two different fans doing two very different jobs: the indoor blower fan, which pushes cool air through your vents, and the outdoor condenser fan, which helps get rid of heat from your home.
 Each one gives off unique clues when it’s in trouble.
 Knowing which fan is failing is a huge first step in diagnosing the issue and deciding what to do next.

-Signs of an Indoor Blower Fan Problem
+How to Spot an Indoor Blower Fan Problem

 The indoor blower fan is tucked away inside your air handler unit, but its problems are hard to ignore.
 Since this fan is in charge of circulating all that conditioned air through your home, you'll notice issues right away.
 You might have a blower fan problem if you feel very weak or no airflow coming from your vents, even when the system is running.
 Other telltale signs include loud squealing or grinding sounds coming from your indoor unit.
 In some cases, a failing blower can even cause the indoor evaporator coil to freeze over.
 If you're experiencing any of these issues, it's a sign your home's air conditioning system needs a closer look.

-Symptoms of an Outdoor Condenser Fan Issue
+How to Identify an Outdoor Fan Issue

 Your outdoor condenser fan is part of the unit that sits outside your house.
 Its main job is to help release built-up heat from the refrigerant, pushing it away from your home.
 If this fan is the culprit, you’ll usually spot the signs right at the source.
 Take a walk outside and look at the unit while it's supposed to be running.
 Are the fan blades spinning much slower than usual, or not moving at all?
 Do you hear any loud rattling or squealing?
 Sometimes, the fan might even keep running long after the rest of the system has shut off.
 These are all classic symptoms pointing to a problem with your outdoor condenser fan.

-Listen for These Warning Sounds
+Listen for These Specific Warning Sounds

 Your ears can be one of your best diagnostic tools when it comes to your AC.
 Specific sounds often point to very specific problems.
 For example, if you hear the outdoor unit’s compressor humming but the fan blades aren’t moving, that’s a strong hint that the fan motor’s capacitor has failed.
 The capacitor is what gives the motor the jolt of energy it needs to start spinning.
 Another key sound is a loud grinding noise while the fan spins slowly.
 This could mean the blades are hitting something or that a motor bearing is failing.
 If you hear these kinds of sounds, it's best to turn the system off and contact a professional for help.